Bobris/BTDB/Doc/Relations.md

             IEnumerator<Person> GetEnumerator();
 Enumerates all items sorted by primary key.
 Current value of apart field in table interface is not taken into account and all items are enumerated.

+### IReadOnlyCollection ###
+All relations implements `IReadOnlyCollection<T>`.
+This can be used during debugging immediately, or directly in code - after casting or defining like this: `public interface IRoomTable : IReadOnlyCollection<Room>`

 ## Primary Key ##
 One or more fields can be selected as primary key.
 Primary key must be unique in the relation.
 Order of fields in primary key is marked as parameter of `PrimaryKey(i)` attribute.
 Methods expecting primary key as an argument are supposed to contain all fields in the same order as defined, for example in this case: